How to connect between terminals at Heathrow Airport

 This experience will be similar to transfers you might have done at other airports.

 But if you have to transfer from one terminal to another, the process is more complicated.
-Fortunately, the way most airlines are grouped together minimises the amount of passengers requiring transfers from one terminal to another.
-However, the split of British Airways between Terminals 3 and 5 can see many passengers transferring between the two.
+Fortunately, the way most airlines are grouped together minimises the number of passengers requiring transfers from one terminal to another.
+However, the pandemic means some airlines are not operating out of their usual terminals, so connections may temporarily be a little more unusual.

 Although some of the terminals are a fair distance apart, Heathrow runs airside transfer buses between terminals for those passengers who have to transfer from one terminal to another.
 These buses depart every six to 10 minutes.